Plan ahead

 Using C++

+The assn0 sample code included a linear algebra vector class.
+You don't have to use this, but if you don't I'd encourage you to make your own.
 Creating a C++ 3D linear algebra vector class will make many operations more compact and more like the math equivalent.
 I'd recommend at least addition and scalar multiplication operators, along with functions for vector length, normalization, dot product and cross product.

-data structure may be useful to map "surface" names to the properties for that surface
+The std::map data structure may be useful to map "surface" names to the properties for that surface

-If you are doing more than one primitive type, a common effective strategy is to create a generic object class with spheres and polygon classes derived from it, each with a specialized virtual method to compute the intersection of a ray with that primitive type.
+To handle more than one primitive type, a common effective strategy is to create a generic object class with spheres and polygon classes derived from it, each with a specialized virtual method to compute the intersection of a ray with that primitive type.

 Parsing